A hosting checker is a tool that allows you to find out what hosting provider a website is using the web host of a particular website.

-Hosting checkers work by looking up the WHOIS information for a domain.
+Hosting checkers work by looking up the WHOIS database for a domain.

 WHOIS is a public database that contains information about domain names and their owners, such as:

-- Domain Registrar: The company that registered the domain name.
+- Domain Registrar: The company handled the domain name registration.

 - DNS Provider: The company that provides DNS services for the domain.

-- Name Servers: The DNS servers that are associated with the domain name.
+- Name Servers: The DNS servers that are associated with the domain names.

 - Web Server: The web server software that is used to host the online business.